Liver Function Tests (LFTs) test for bilirubin as well as a number of liver enzymes which if raised, can indicate poor liver health.

 Transferrin is made in the liver and is the major protein in the blood which binds to iron and transports it through the body.

-Raised levels of transfrerrin indicate iron deficiency while low levels indicate iron overload.
+Low levels of transfrerrin indicate iron deficiency while high levels indicate iron overload.

 Triglycerides are a type of fat (lipid) that circulate in the blood.
 After you eat, the body converts any excess calories into triglycerides which are then transported to cells to be stored as fat.
 Your body releases triglycerides to be used for energy.